d1618033/python-redfish-utility/docs/slate/source/includes/_highsecurity.md

 ## Higher Security Modes

 This section describes how to set higher security modes and how to use the RESTful Interface Tool in these modes.
+For more information about the higher security modes in iLO 5, see the <a href="https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#securitystate" target="_blank">Security State topic in the iLO 5 API documentation</a>.
 <aside class="notice">These security settings are only available in HPE Gen10 servers.</aside>

 ### Setting iLO Higher Security Modes